Self-Employed Remortgages With Debt Consolidation

 Pay off high APR debts

 For example, interest payments for credit and store cards are typically around 20% APR.
-Yet you might only pay 3-4% interest by consolidating them onto a fixed rate remortgage.
+Yet you might only pay 5-6% interest by consolidating them onto a fixed rate remortgage.

-Debt consolidation can help if you have a large amount of expensive credit card debt that you're only paying off slowly.
 In fact, as a form of revolving credit, credit and store cards are particularly pernicious if you only pay the minimum amount each month.

 Beyond any 0% period, interest is added to your balance daily.
 This means you end up paying interest on the interest, or what's more commonly referred to as compound interest.